WANT TO HEAR MORE?

 Jon is a father, a husband, and a brother.
 It is his hope that men will progress to a place where love is greater than war, that expression of emotions will expand beyond anger and suppression via substance abuse, and where tears are seen as a strength and not a weakness.

 After leaving his short career as a young man in the corporate world of Wall Street, he decided to follow his heart which led him to spend 20 years working with adolescent and young adult men caught up in NYC street gangs.
 Over the years, he built a nonprofit organization that helped young gang members leave behind their street lives to become productive adult men with families and careers.
 He served as a gang specialist for two major high schools in Queens, NY and was recognized for his work by the New York City Mayor's office, NY State Governor, and local community leaders.
-After leaving gang work, he earned his MSW at NYSU at Stony Brook and then completed his postgraduate training in psychodynamic psychotherapy at the University of Oxford (England).
-He then achieved his doctorate in clinical social work with a focus on PTSD and trauma, which is a condition prevalent in 60% of men in the U.S.
+After leaving gang work, he earned his MSW at the New York State University at Stony Brook and then completed his postgraduate training in psychodynamic psychotherapy at the University of Oxford (England).
+He then achieved his doctorate in clinical social work with a focus on resilience psychology.

 Dr. David now works with men of all ages and walks of life from businessmen, professionals, entertainers to 20-something young adult men.
 He is concerned with the phenomenon of "male shaming," which has become popular in today's culture and media with shaming soundbites like "Man Up!" or "Be a man!"
 He emphasizes that contrary to pop psychology and social engineers, masculinity is not a pathology or condition to be cured.
 Men are not always angry and aggressive.
 Men are not inherently bad.
 "Hurt men, hurt others," and therefore, Dr. David works with men to help them heal their emotional wounds from the inside out.